plone/plone.portlets/plone/portlets/README.txt

-- Once this registration is made, any template in that site would be able to write e.g. tal:replace="structure provider:plone.leftcolumn" to see the context-dependent rendering of that particular viewlet manager.
+- Once this registration is made, any template in that site would be able to write e.g. tal:replace="structure provider:plone.leftcolumn" to see the context-dependent rendering of that particular portlet manager.

 Actual portlets are described by three interfaces, which may be kept separate or implemented in the same component, depending on the use case.